 In 2001 the 501 3c The Oak Cliff Foundation purchased the building and began looking for a new permanent tenant.
 Several areas of the building were renovated and upgraded by the OCF.
 The Texas Theatre was added to the National Register of Historic Places in 2003.

 In 2009 Jason Reimer was invited to join the OCF as the creative director by then chairmen Stuart Sikes.
 After rebranding and holding a series of curated free screenings, Reimer was approached by Barak Epstein with a plan to reopen the theater into a fully functional cinema and events center.
-Epstein collected filmmakers Eric Steele and Adam Donaghey and founded “Aviation Cinemas” (a nod to Hughes) with Reimer transitioning to join the group.
+Epstein collected filmmaker Eric Steele and founded “Aviation Cinemas” (a nod to Hughes) with Reimer transitioning to join the group.
 The new operations began via a grand re-opening in the fall of 2010.
 In 2019, The Aviation team acquired the property from the Oak Cliff Foundation in order to continue to restore and update the theatre.